The Best Places to Eat for People New to Eastbourne

 Probably Eastbourne?s most popular Italian restaurant and one that the local hotels seem to recommend often.
 The menu rarely changes but it is done very well.
 I recommend the deep fried zucchini starter.
 My only issue is the service can be hit and miss, I was once told I was late when I?d been patiently waiting in a slow moving queue to get in and another time they overbooked and we were seated between two large groups of people on big tables.

 Lunch (eat in)

 You can easily work from Beanzz on your laptop or notepad.
 Beanzz have a small menu but their sandwiches and paninis are done very well and for me.
 Unless anything changes, they serve the best coffee in town, bold statement I know and followed super closely by Nelsons and Urban Ground.

 Mixed reviews regarding service for this beachfront restaurant with amazing panoramic views.
 I myself have never had an issue.
 The service has always been good and the food is great.
 Go to items are the Avocado on sourdough with chilli salsa and optional bacon or the smoked haddock chowder.

 Lunch (Take Away)

 I need to revisit this Italian lunch spot as I haven?t been for a while.
 The people here are friendly and happy all the time, plus its walkable from Cohub.
 They serve great pizza that is often described as the best in town and their cold or warm buffet items.

 For me Roots is the best full English breakfast in town (highly debatable as everyone has their favourite).
 I pass Roots on the way into the office and a few of the Cohub members regularly do a breakfast meet up.
 Roots also sell eggs, veg and some handmade items.

 I haven?t been but this cafe is apparently packed almost as soon as it opens.
 Don?t expect anything crazy, just a proper classic full English breakfast with a good cup of tea.

-Much the same as Beach Cafe, Beatty Cafe has loads of fans who are only too ready to support the cafe and talk highly of the breakfast.
+Much the same as Beach Kitchen, Beatty Cafe has loads of fans who are only too ready to support the cafe and talk highly of the breakfast.
 Give it a go with the other two and let me know what you think.